LoriNewhouse/Springboard_Machine_Learning_Engineering_Certification_Program/mini_projects/README.md

 # Mini Projects
 The `ipynb` notebooks in this directory are final projects associated with a technical skill unit.
 They are more complicated, real-world application driven tasks than the homework style work in the `learning_exercises` directory.
-Some were done on a cloud provider (Paperspace) or Azure Databricks.
+Some were done on a cloud provider (Paperspace) or Databricks.
 Each took 1-3 days to complete.
+Some are reading large `csv` files which are not present in the directory.
+These `csv`'s are larger than the GitHub 50MB limit (even after zipping.)

 #### data_preparation: `quandl_website_api.ipynb`
 - financial market data